ryanwoconnor/faq.twin.villas/carriagehousestonington.md

 - You may not stay past your check out time to use the pool.
 - You may not arrive before your check-in time to use the pool.

+### Closing the back door

+The back door to the house is a standard patio door.
+Specifically, it is an [Andersen 400 Series Patio Door](https://www.andersenwindows.com/windows-and-doors/doors/french-doors-hinged-patio-doors/400-series-frenchwood-hinged-patio-door/#/learn).

+{% include patiodoor.html %}

 ### FAQ

 1. How do I turn on the overhead fan?